donald-okara/gondi/README.md

 The villagers discuss who the Gondis are.
 If **anyone** accuses a Gondi and **anyone** else seconds, we move to court

 ### 3. Court
-The Accusee states their case and then everyone votes on eviction.
+The Accused states their case and then everyone votes on eviction.
 Then on eviction, They get eliminated and their identity is revealed

 Back to sleep